cunger/escape-velocity/content/about.md

 ## Volunteering

+I enjoy being an active member of [Nuklearia](https://nuklearia.de/) and deputy chairman of [Ada Germany](https://ada-deutschland.de/).

-I deeply care about marine conservation and volunteered with two organizations:
+I also deeply care about marine conservation and volunteered with two organizations so far:

 * Love the Oceans in Mozambique.
 Volunteers were cataloguing what the local fisherman caught, did underwater coral reef studies, painted school buildings and gave swimming lessions for local children.
 * Cetacean Research and Rescue Unit in Scotland.
 We spent a lot of time on the water, counting dolphins and later photo IDing them.
 We also learned basic boating and first aid for stranded marine mammals.